Bridge of Ashes: Reception

-In a review in Foundation: The International Review of Science Fiction Brian M. Stableford asserts that Bridge is an "incomplete" novel: "Here, all together, we have beginning, middle and end (albeit mixed up a little), but all three are cut to the bone, revealing plot and structure but hardly anything of flesh, with virtually no connective tissue."
+In a review in Foundation: The International Review of Science Fiction, Brian M. Stableford asserts that Bridge of Ashes is an "incomplete" novel: "Here, all together, we have beginning, middle and end (albeit mixed up a little), but all three are cut to the bone, revealing plot and structure but hardly anything of flesh, with virtually no connective tissue."

 He characterizes Zelazny's literary techniques as "flashy and aggressive".
 These techniques allow "him to cut abruptly from scene to scene, building dazzling images and maintaining a furious pace.
 It makes his writing tremendously vigorous, and it makes reading him an exciting business".
-However, the "fragmentary nature of the stories" permits him to make Bridges story "ridiculous" and "facile".
+However, the "fragmentary nature of the stories" permits him to make Bridge of Ashes story "ridiculous" and "facile".

-Spider Robinson in Analog Science Fiction and Fact calls Bridges climax "so subdued that it would fail to register on the most sensitive seismograph ever built, a stifled sneeze of a showdown after which Guise (and you) must be told that the battle is over and he has won".
-He goes on to write: "I always enjoy reading Zelazny; his words chase each other fluidly and fluently.
+In Analog Science Fiction and Fact, the writer Spider Robinson calls Bridge of Ashes climax "so subdued that it would fail to register on the most sensitive seismograph ever built, a stifled sneeze of a showdown after which Guise (and you) must be told that the battle is over and he has won".
+Robinson adds that "I always enjoy reading Zelazny; his words chase each other fluidly and fluently.
 His theory of exactly how the aliens created mankind is ingenious and, I think, original.
 But I’d have to describe this book as a misshapen thing with many features of interest."